Irrationality of degenerations of Fano varieties: Preliminaries

-Let $f\colon X\to Z$ be a morphism of schemes and $D$ an $\R$-divisor on $X$.
+Let $f\colon X\to Z$ be a morphism of schemes and $D$ a nonzero $\R$-divisor on $X$.
 We say that $D$ is \emph{vertical$/Z$} if $f(\Supp D)$ does not contain any generic point of $Z$.
 If $D$ does not have any vertical$/Z$ irreducible components, we say that $D$ is \emph{horizontal$/Z$}.